Portavita/portavita.github.io/_posts/2018-06-23-blog_pglogical_vs_streaming.markdown

 I think that it might be a kind of real world scenario.

-To get more in depth and have more grip over the actions performed i therefore created another couple of tests.
+To get more in depth and have more grip over the actions performed I therefore created another couple of tests.